 HVAC Do’s and Don’ts Before Summer Hits

-It’s that time of year when many homeowners are preparing for some fun in the sun.
-But it’s also an important time to see to it that all of your home systems are ready to handle the added workload that comes with hot weather.
+It’s that time of year when many families are planning for summertime fun.
+But it’s also a critical time to make sure all of your home systems are ready to handle the additional workload that comes with rising weather.

-Undoubtedly, a home’s heating, ventilation and air conditioning (HVAC) system is one item that does an awful a lot of work} during the summer months.
-Here, a Service Experts pro shares seven tips to consider when preparing your HVAC system for summer.
+Certainly, a home’s heating, ventilation and air conditioning (HVAC) system is one item that does an awful a lot of work during the summer season.
+Here, a Service Experts pro shares seven do’s and don’ts to take into account when preparing your HVAC system for summer.

 Do Get an HVAC Tune-Up

-A twice annual HVAC tune-up can act as an insurance plan against future problems.
-Although anything can happen when a system is running a lot during extreme weather, getting your air conditioner, furnace and other HVAC components tuned up before crews get busy during the sweltering summer season can certainly help you head off costly repairs later.
-Plus, it also provides a status check for how your system is currently functioning.
-Annual maintenance also may help keep your valuable manufacturer’s warranty active, which helps you in case a key component goes bad during the warranty period.
+A twice-a-year HVAC tune-up can act as a safety net against future breakdowns.
+While anything can happen when a system is being used quite a bit, getting your air conditioning, furnace and other HVAC components tuned up before crews get busy during the scorching summer season can certainly help you head off costly repairs in the future.
+Plus, it also includes a status check for how your system is currently operating.
+Routine maintenance also may help keep your valuable manufacturer’s warranty active, which helps you in case a key component breaks during the warranty period.

 African American man adjusting the temperature on the thermostat of his house - home automation concepts

-When a specialist advises repairs during a tune-up or if they come up unexpectedly, some homeowners think they can stretch out the use of the part or component for “just one more summer.”
-This reasoning, however, only leads to more costly repairs in the future.
+When a specialist suggests repairs during a tune-up or if they come up unexpectedly, some homeowners think they can stretch out the use of the part or component for “just one more summer.”
+This mindset, however, only leads to more costly repairs in the future.

 Man replacing a filter on a home air conditioning system.